sandragodinhosilva/melange/README.md

 While in counts **(A)**, nij represents the number of proteins or protein domains (depending on the database in use) identified with a certain ID for a given input, in the PA table **(B)**, nij equal to 1 indicates the existence of a certain identifier in the input, and 0 indicates its absence.
 In the relative abundance annotation table **(C)**, nij represents the normalized count of an ID per the total number of ORFs in each input.

-**In addition to the annotation tables, Melange also provides - UPDATE:**
+**In addition to the annotation tables, Melange also provides:**
+- intermediate files - including different file types (e.g. GenBank, GFFF, etc)
-- descriptive file containing a summarized description of each annotation ID and an individual file per input listing all identified ORFs along with the matches inside each annotation database.
+- descriptive file (e.g. Pfam_description.csv) containing a summarized description of each annotation ID
-- outputs related to the structural annotation procedure and intermediate files, including amino acid files, are also available for further analysis in a dedicated directory.

-- Statistics.csv - % of Orfs annotated with each database.
+- **statistics.csv** - % of Orfs annotated with each database.
-- Pfam_description.csv, Cog_description.csv, Kegg_description.csv - the mapping of the identified annotation with clans, names, descriptions, etc.
 - folder Orf_per_genome: each genome has a unique file containing all orfs identified by Prokka and the subsequent annotations with the four different databases.